Salinas River (California): Upriver

 The Salinas flows down the valley bounded on its southwestern side by the Santa Lucia Mountain Range, and bounded on its northeastern side by the Gabilan Mountain Range.
 It flows past Atascadero and Paso Robles (to Monterey).
 It receives the natural outflow of the Estrella River and the controlled outflows of the Nacimiento and San Antonio reservoirs through their respective river tributaries in southern Monterey County.

 The river passes through the active San Ardo Oil Field, and then into and through the Salinas Valley.
 It flows past many small towns in the valley, including King City, Greenfield, and Soledad, where it combines with the flash-flood prone Arroyo Seco, its fourth major tributary (in wet years).

 Outflow

 It flows 3 mi south of the city of Salinas before cutting through Fort Ord and flows into central Monterey Bay approximately 3 miles west of Castroville.

-The final stretch of the river forms a lagoon protected by the 367 acre Salinas River National Wildlife Refuge and its outflow to Monterey Bay is blocked by sand dunes except during winter high-water flows.
+The final stretch of the river forms a lagoon protected by the 367 acre Salinas River National Wildlife Refuge.
+Due to the high amount of water loss along its path there is normally not a large amount of outflow to Monterey Bay.
+The mouth is usually blocked by sand except during winter high-water flows.